Shirakumo/lichat-protocol/README.md

 #### 7.15 Shared Identity (shirakumo-shared-identity)
 Purpose: allows creating tokens that let other users post updates on behalf of another (registered) user account.

-FIXME: Add server-info command to request internal information on users

 ## See Also